oulusec/oulusec.github.io/README.md

 ### Meetups

+**[Fri 22.3.2024 17:00](#2024-03-22T1700) informal meetup at Oluthuone Leskinen**
+  * Venue sells drinks
+  * No sign-up
+  * Come and say hi, ask in Signal group for pointers if lost
+    - If you're not in the group, privmsg Mutjake :-)

-If you're interested in organizing one, please holler at Mattermost, Signal or ping mutjake (iki.fi).
-We're taking a bit of "me" time after HAD.
+*If you're interested in organizing one, please holler at Mattermost, Signal or ping mutjake (iki.fi).*

 ### Past meetups